akka/alpakka/docs/src/main/paradox/amqp.md

 ## Usage

+### Connecting to AMQP server

+All the AMQP connectors are configured using a @scaladoc[AmqpConnectionProvider](akka.stream.alpakka.amqp.AmqpConnectionProvider) and a list of @scaladoc[Declaration](akka.stream.alpakka.amqp.Declaration)

+There are two types of @scaladoc[AmqpConnectionProvider](akka.stream.alpakka.amqp.AmqpConnectionProvider):
+* @scaladoc[DefaultAmqpConnectionProvider](akka.stream.alpakka.amqp.DefaultAmqpConnectionProvider) which create a new connection for each connector and releases it when the stage stops.
+* @scaladoc[ReusableAmqpConnectionProvider](akka.stream.alpakka.amqp.ReusableAmqpConnectionProvider) which reuses the same connections for all stages.
+By default it closes the connection whenever the last stage using the provider stops.
+Optionally, it takes `automaticRelease` boolean parameter so the connection is not automatically release and the user have to release it explicitly.

+The connection providers can be configured using one of the different connections settings:
+* @scaladoc[AmqpConnectionLocal](akka.stream.alpakka.amqp.AmqpConnectionLocal) which connects to the default localhost
+* @scaladoc[AmqpConnectionUri](akka.stream.alpakka.amqp.AmqpConnectionUri) which connects to the given AMQP URI
+* @scaladoc[AmqpConnectionDetails](akka.stream.alpakka.amqp.AmqpConnectionDetails) which supports more fine-grained configuration

 ### Sending messages to AMQP server

 First define a queue name and the declaration of the queue that the messages will be sent to.